CCBR/HowTos/docs/HPCDME/setup.md

 #### Customize properties file

-Some of the parameters in this file have become obsolete over the course of time and are commmented out.
+Some of the parameters in this file have become obsolete over the course of time and are commented out.
 Change paths and default values, as needed.

 **NOTES**